Lyall/WeNeedToGoDeeperFix/README.md

 - Setting an arbitrary resolution.

 ## Installation
+- Grab the latest release of WeNeedToGoDeeperFix from https://github.com/Lyall/WeNeedToGoDeeperFix/releases
 - Extract the contents of the WeNeedToGoDeeperFix  zip in to the game directory (e.g. steamapps/common/WeNeedToGoDeeper).
 - Run the game once to generate a config file located at **WeNeedToGoDeeper/BepinEx/config/WeNeedToGoDeeperFix.cfg**